Inner West 40 K proposal

 IWBC made a submission, criticising the proposal on a number of grounds.

-Council did not make any substantial changes to the proposal and it was adopted at a tecent Council meeting.
+Council did not make any substantial changes to the proposal and it was adopted at a recent Council meeting.
 We are disappointed that several key bike routes will remain 50 or 60 K, and the 30 K option is to be only considered on a limited number of roads.

 Further information on the benefits of 30 K speed limits can be found on Bicycle NSW, betterstreets.org.au, and 30please.org.